squirrels-nest/squirrels-docs/docs/how-to/common-vary.md

 Supposed it's saved in the same directory, the macro can be imported into the main script by specifying the name of the script, and the name of the macro.

+(TODO: Add in section to import form higher level folder)

 ```sql
 {% from 'phone_macro.sql.j2' import phone_macro %}
 ```

 The macro can then be called by using double curly braces, and passing in the variables in the followin manner:

 ```sql
 {{ phone_macro('TBL_ANDROID_USERS', 'ID_USER', 'Android', 'PHONE_ID', prms['location'].get_selected_value()) }}
 ```